kolov/bonito/README.md

 Bonito lives in the Digital Ocean.
 Some services on DO may be needed temporarily, e.g. during working hours, and not in the weekend or overnight.
-Bonito helps you to shutdown a droplet, snapshot the data and release it, paying no cloud costs until you need them again.
-Start a new, possibly bigger droplet from the snapshotnext day.
+Bonito helps you to shutdown a droplet, snapshot the data and destoy it, paying no cloud costs until the next droplet is started rom the last snapshot.

-All this can be done on the digital Oceans' Dashboard, with a few clicks and a lot of patience - the worse is waiting up to 15 minutes for a snapshot to be taken, then delete the droplet.
-It's easy to loose patience and forget do perform the key action - destorying the droplet.
+All this can be done on the digital Oceans' Dashboard, with a few clicks and a lot of patience - the worse is waiting up to 15 minutes for a snapshot to be taken, before deletin the droplet.
+It's easy to loose patience and forget to destory the droplet at the end.
-Bonito waits untill the snapshot is ready and not loose patience.
+Bonito waits untill as long as needed and does not loose patience.
-Besides, I wanted to do something in Go.
+Besides, I was cusious to do something in Go.

 ## Usage

 BE CAREFUL, this is in development.
 Unless --force is specified, all destructive actions ask for confirmation.
+I use it myself for a couple of days now.

 Start with `bonito --help`